Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Do I have to tell my crew before I turn it on?

-Telling people is the right move regardless of what any single state strictly requires, and in some states it is required.
+Telling people is the right move regardless of what any single state strictly requires, and in some states it's required.
 Clear notice up front turns a location feature into a normal part of the timekeeping process instead of something discovered later.
 Clox's consent notice is designed to be that up-front disclosure, and pairing it with your own written policy is a sound habit.

 Can an employee refuse to be tracked?